 IMPORTANT COVID 19 NOTICE:

 Farmers markets are considered an essential food resource.
 Farmers markets in Wisconsin have been exempted from closing and from mass gathering restrictions instituted as the result of Covid-19.
 Everyone’s health and safety is important to us.
 It is our goal to continue to provide fresh, local food to our community while also minimizing shopper time at the market to help minimize the spread of Covid-19.
 Thus, we’ve created the drive-thru pop-up farmers market!
-We’ll be at the First Congregational Church parking lot every Saturday in April from 9:30-11:30am.
+We’ll be at the First Congregational Church parking lot every Saturday through May 23rd from 9:30-11:30am.
 We are always conscious of cleanliness at the Market, and are taking further precautions per CDC guidelines.
 For the safety of all, we ask everybody to adhere to these guidelines and practice good social (physical) distancing; if you are sick or high-risk, please stay home.
 Thank you all for your continued support.
 See you at the Market!

 The Sheboygan & Plymouth Farmers Markets erupt with fun and natural beauty in the summer.
 From fresh grown produce and flowers to local cheese artisans and bread makers, the SCIO Farmers Markets offer the best that Wisconsin agriculturalists have to offer.
 All vendors live within 100 miles of the market, so you are truly supporting your neighbor.

 Would you like to vend at the Farmers Market?
 Apply here.

 First Congregational Church